bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="totalWidth = imageWidth * imageCount + 'px'." />
 </p>

-Let&apos;s go ahead and add that to our script now.
-I&apos;m going to get rid of this alert and just to const totalWidth, and this is going to be equal to <b>imageWidth</b> times imageCount.
+<p>Let&apos;s go ahead and add that to our script now.
+I&apos;m going to get rid of
+this alert and just to const totalWidth, and this is going to be equal to <b>imageWidth</b> times imageCount.
 Doesn&apos;t matter which way around it goes right, it&apos;s going to come up and same thing.
-Then we&apos;re going to add onto that a px at the end of there, that&apos;s going to put that in there.Then let&apos;s just alert out total width which is to see what we&apos;re getting here.
+Then we&apos;re going to add onto that a px at the end of there, that&apos;s going to put that in there.
+Then let&apos;s just alert out total width which is to see what we&apos;re getting here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 308. test, slideshow width, 2000px (183) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">